Kwasi-Asiedu-Mensah/api-automation-framework-fido/README.md

    docker exec -it api-automation mvn allure:serve
    ```

-The report will be available on your local browser at [http://localhost:53714](http://localhost:8080).
+The report will be available on your local browser.

 ## Continuous Integration (CI) Setup